Something which many are first introduced to when they start feeding their animals a raw diet, Tripe.

 proportions needed by your dog, omega 3 fatty acids aswell as various

-beneficial vitamins and minerals (A,C,D,E, Magnesium, Zinc, Selenium,
+beneficial vitamins and trace amounts of the minerals (A,C,D,E, Magnesium, Zinc, Selenium,

 Copper, Iron, Manganese, Potassium).

-unwashed Green Tripe, this is where the animal has fed on grass and the
+unwashed Green Tripe - sometimes but not always the colour green, where the animal has fed on grass and the

 Tripe has either not been touched, or only lightly been rinsed to remove

 Some raw food suppliers will soak their tripes, but this will result in the loss of any water-soluble nutrients, so the stinkier and least washed it is, the healthier for your dog.

 Green Tripe is not always the colour green:

 Tripe, in an unwashed state/lightly rinsed, is still beneficial, and is

 simply where the animal was fed Barley.
 This will give slightly

 different nutrients, but still very beneficial.